JialeCao001/SipMask/README.md

 ## SipMask-mmdetection (image instance segmentation)
 - This project is built on [mmdetection](https://github.com/open-mmlab/mmdetection).
-- high-quality version and real-time version are both provided.
+- High-quality version and real-time version are both provided.
 - Please use [SipMask-mmdetection](SipMask-mmdetection/) and refer to [INSTALL.md](SipMask-mmdetection/docs/INSTALL.md) for installation.
-- I use pytorch1.1.0, cuda9.0/10.0, mmcv0.4.3.
+- PyTorch1.1.0, cuda9.0/10.0, and mmcv0.4.3 are used by me.
 #####  Train with multiple GPUs

 ```shell